mezbahalam/audit-gems-comparison/README.md

 - **Benchmarking**: Measure performance impacts under realistic workloads.
 - **Data Migration**: Plan for how existing data will be handled.

-## Additional Resources

-- **Blog Posts and Tutorials**:
-  - “Versioning with PaperTrail in Rails” - Explains how to implement and use PaperTrail.
-  - “Auditing Your Rails Models with Audited” - A guide on setting up Audited in a Rails app.
-  - “Using Logidze for Database-Level Auditing” - Discusses the benefits and setup of Logidze.

-- **YouTube Videos**:
-  - “RailsConf Talk: Advanced Auditing Techniques” - Covers advanced topics in model auditing.
-  - “PaperTrail Gem Tutorial” - A step-by-step guide on using PaperTrail.

 ## Conclusion